bhermanmit/ans_cd/source/authors/podium_auth_17.rst

 Brinton, Samuel - Podiums
 -------------------------

-* :download:`Samuel Brinton, Massachusetts Institute of Technology.
+* `Samuel Brinton, Massachusetts Institute of Technology.
 Protons and Policy: The Integration of the Technology Policy Program and Nuclear Science and Engineering Departments of MIT.
-Policy <../docs/381.pdf>`
+Policy <../_static/docs/381.pdf>`_